SpikeElliot/SpikeElliot/README.md

 ### Overview

-A web development project that showcased full-stack development skills, producing a prototype for a fitness-themed social media platform with Strava API integration and functionality for posting activities, following users, liking, commenting, and more.
+A web development project showcasing full-stack development skills: produced a prototype for a fitness-themed social media platform with Strava API integration and functionality for posting activities, following users, liking, commenting, and more.

 ### Features

 - Integration with Strava API allows a user to connect their Fitter and Strava accounts through OAuth 2.0, providing access to their recent activities.
-An activity can optionally be linked to a post, "embedding" relevant exercise data in the post's body, allowing a user to share their performance with others.
+An activity can optionally be linked to any post, "embedding" relevant exercise data in the post's body, allowing a user to easily share their performance with others.

-- CSS styling creates an aesthetic, consistent, and intuitive user experience for the web app.
-A sidebar provides easy navigation to important pages such as the user's profile, their likes, and the home page.
+- CSS styling creates a consistent aesthetic and intuitive user experience for the web app: a sidebar provides easy navigation to important pages such as the user's profile, their likes, and the home page;
-A sticky header displays a search bar and a dropdown menu relating to user functionality such as connecting to Strava or logging out.
+a sticky header displays a search bar and a dropdown menu of helpful quick actions.

 - SQL queries in the Express middleware call Stored Procedures that are performed internally by the database.
-This gives: efficiency, as operations are faster; readability, as queries don’t need to be chained in the middleware; better separation of concerns between the application and data tiers.
+This gives better efficiency, as operations are faster, and readability, as queries don’t need to be chained in the middleware.

 - Security and data integrity: All forms are validated and sanitised using express-validator to prevent XSS attacks, all SQL queries are parameterised to avoid injection attacks, users' passwords are encrypted